 Hiring an intern at your company is a great way to give a college student or new professional some hands-on experience in your industry.

-Companies often hire interns to do low-level work in exchange for the opportunity to get a foothold into a new industry and learn “how it works” from behind the scenes.
-Recently, even Hollywood got in on the act with the Owen Wilson and Vince Vaughn comedy The Internship.
+Companies often hire interns to do lower-level work in exchange for the opportunity to get a foothold into a new industry and learn from behind the scenes.

 However, many companies have historically hired interns on an unpaid basis in order to save costs on jobs that would otherwise go to entry-level employees.